rwxrob/zet/docs/2466/README.md

-# Morton smashed Tour Divide record on flat-bar XC hardtail with rack
+# Morton smashed TD record on flat-bar XC hardtail with rack

 So good to see a pro bring the well established endurance riding techniques of the classic tours to the Tour Divide.